The range will be closing at 6:00PM on Friday, Dec 20th.

 The four major types of firearm malfunctions are misfire, misfeed, failure to extract, and failure to eject.

-What is Misfire (Failure to Fire)?
+Misfire (Failure to Fire)

 How to Fix Misfire in a Pistol